PsychoLlama/recommendations/README.md

 - [delta](https://github.com/dandavison/delta): The fanciest git diff viewer you'll ever find.
 - [zoxide](https://github.com/ajeetdsouza/zoxide): Quick navigation around your file system.
 Phenomenal for jumping between projects without remembering the exact path.
 - [dog](https://github.com/ogham/dog/): An alternative to `dig` that's so good, you'll want to use it.
+- [w3m](https://sourceforge.net/projects/w3m/): A quick way to browse the web from a terminal.

 ## Vim
 - [neovim](https://github.com/neovim/neovim/): IMO vim is getting left behind in favor of Neovim.
 They're leading the charge for new editor features.